Adoniran Barbosa: Early years

-João Rubinato was the seventh child of Francesco (Fernando) Rubinato and Emma Ricchini, Italian immigrants from Cavarzere (province of Venice).
+João (John) Rubinato was the seventh child of Francesco (Francis) Rubinato and Emma Ricchini, Italian immigrants from Cavarzere (province of Venice).
 His parents had settled in Valinhos, a rural town in the state of São Paulo, about 70 km from the city of São Paulo.
 In 2010, two bridges were named after Rubinato: one located in Valinhos, Brazil, where the singer was born, and another in Cavarzere, Italy, where his parents came from.

 He is said to have been a rather reluctant student, and started working at an early age (which required falsifying his birth date).
 His first job was a sweeper boy and general helper at a railway company in the nearby town of Jundiaí.
 In 1924 he moved to Santo André, a town in the Greater São Paulo area, where he went through many jobs — loom operator, painter, plumber, iron worker, peddler and waiter.
 At a local technical school (the Liceu de Artes e Ofícios) he learned the office of mechanical assistant.